Edwinstowe: History

 Like Thoresby, Budby and Mansfield, Edwinstowe was part of crown land.
 Edwinstowe belonged to Edward the Confessor and afterwards became the property of William the Conqueror.

 Edwinstowe is referred to twice in Domesday Book as having five households, in addition to a priest and his four bordars, in 1086.
 The village resided in the hundred of Bassetlaw.

 Edwinstowe in 1334 being close to Sherwood Forest was subjected to Forest Laws.
-Vicar John de Ryston of St Marys Church was convicted of Venison trespass and in 1340 Thomas Fox, vicar, was imprisoned in Nottingham for trespassing in Sherwood Forest.
+Vicar John de Ryston of St Mary's Church was convicted of Venison trespass and in 1340 Thomas Fox, vicar, was imprisoned in Nottingham for trespassing in Sherwood Forest.

 Legend has it that Robin Hood married Maid Marian in St Mary's Church.
+A sculpture themed on the pair by Neale Andrew is sited on the High Street close to the library.

 Edwinstowe is known for the presence near the village of the Major Oak in Sherwood Forest, a feature in the folk tales of Robin Hood, and Robin Hood's Larder.
+The Major Oak was declared dead in June 2026 by managing authority RSPB.